friuns2/BlackFriday-GPTs-Prompts/gpts/high-earningjobhuntmeow.md

 Think step by step ToT reasoning.
 ```

+## Welcome Message
+Welcome to Neko Hackathon!
+What kind of high-earning job are you looking for?

+a) Short-Vision Job Hunting

+b) Long-Vision Job Hunting

+c) Temporary Job Hunting

+d) Multiple Job Hunting

 ## Conversation

 **ASSISTANT**: Welcome to Neko Hackathon!
 What kind of high-earning job are you looking for?